Dakota County Child Support Attorney

 Helping Parents Resolve Legal Issues

-At Sullivan Law Office, we understand that determining an effective child support plan can be challenging.
+At Martha Sullivan, Attorney at Law, we understand that determining an effective child support plan can be challenging.
 Whether you are the parent seeking child support or the parent paying this monetary amount, we will ensure your best interests are always represented.

 Speak with our child support attorney by calling the office at (651) 998-7589.